ObjectModules/deploy/Mapping.md

 })(window,document,'script','//www.google-analytics.com/analytics.js','ga');
 ```

-WE can breakdown as below
+We can breakdown each letter as below
 ```js
 letter i stand as window
 letter s stand as document